ruby/www.ruby-lang.org/en/documentation/ruby-from-other-languages/index.md

 ### Funny method names

 In Ruby, methods are allowed to end with question marks or exclamation marks.
-By convention, methods that answer questions (i.e. <tt>Array#empty?</tt> returns **true** if the receiver is empty) end in question marks.
-Potentially “dangerous” methods (ie methods that modify **self** or the arguments, `exit!` etc.) by convention end with exclamation marks.
-Not all methods that change their arguments end with exclamation marks, though. <tt>Array#replace</tt> replaces the contents of an array with the contents of another array.
+By convention, methods that answer questions end in question marks (e.g. `Array#empty?`, which returns **true** if the receiver is empty).
+Potentially “dangerous” methods by convention end with exclamation marks (e.g. methods that modify **self** or the arguments, `exit!`, etc.).
+Not all methods that change their arguments end with exclamation marks, though.
+`Array#replace` replaces the contents of an array with the contents of another array.
 It doesn’t make much sense to have a method like that that **doesn’t** modify self.

 ### Singleton methods